Legal Services

 Passport (if available)

-I-693 envelopes (medical exam) if the client has them.
-If a client does not have them, CRIS’ legal team will provide information for medical providers.
+I-693 envelopes (medical exam) if you have them.
+If you do not have them, CRIS’ legal team will provide information for medical providers.

 All CRIS Legal Services occur at the CRIS Office at 4645 Executive Drive.
 See below for days, times, and contact information for additional questions.